 Please click on the "read more" link to see an up to date list of the birds you are likely to see while staying at Amuka Safari Lodge.

-Our latest addition to the activities list, our guided night walks promises to provide you with the best possible chance to see one of our elusive Leopards or Aardvark.
+Our latest addition to the activities list, the night walks promises to provide you with the best possible chance to see one of the elusive Leopard or Aardvark.
 Walking with only your flashlight to clear the dark this is certainly one of our more exhilarating activities and will certainly have your heart pumping.
-Leaving the lodge between 9pm and 10pm, this is one of the must do activities in Uganda.